dramforever/easyriscv/index.md

 ## Entering User mode

-Even though `mret` is named "return", it is in fact the only way to lower the privilege level to *enter* User mode.
+In fact, even though `mret` is named "return", it is the only way to lower the privilege level to *enter* User mode.
 Here's an example of entering User mode, with a User mode program that does something bad: